Skip to content Skip to footer

 An appointment with your GP

-If a pharmacist can’t help, and you don’t need urgent emergency care, you’ll need to make an appointment to see your NHS GP.
+If a pharmacist can’t help, and you don’t need urgent emergency care, you’ll need to make an appointment at your GP surgery.
 They can diagnose illnesses and conditions, prescribe medications, refer you on for specialist care or tests, and manage chronic conditions.
-They can also carry out minor surgeries such as cleaning up infected wounds, change dressings and administer injections for complaints such as painful joints.
+They can also carry out minor surgeries, support with wound healing and administer injections for complaints such as painful joints.

 NHS 111